Introduction to Planner

 2. Log in with your email address and NetID password.

-3. Access Planner one of two ways after logging in - either from the waffle icon in the upper left-hand corner or by navigating to tasks.office.com.
+3. Access Planner in one of two ways after logging in - either from the waffle icon in the upper left-hand corner or by navigating to tasks.office.com

 Navigating to the Planner application in Office 365.

 4. 'Planner Hub' displays your favorite plans up top, along with all of the other plans you're assigned to on the bottom.
-You can click on the Assigned to me tab on the left to see the tasks that are completed, late, or tasks that haven't been started yet.
+Click on the Assigned to me tab on the left.
+There you can see the tasks that are completed, late, or haven't been started yet.

 The Planner Hub, as found within Rutgers Connect.